FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/hub.rst

 REV Hubs
 ==========

-The REV Hubs are the core of an FTC robot.
+The REV Hubs are the core control units of an FTC robot.

 Control Hub
 ------------